Agnic

 Step 4: Exchange for Tokens

-Exchange the code for access and refresh tokens:
+Exchange the code for access and refresh tokens. redirect_uri must match the one you sent in Step 1 exactly.

 curl -X POST https://api.agnic.ai/oauth/token \